opendatacube/datacube-explorer/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-ODC Explorer could always use more documentation, whether as part of the
+Dataube Explorer could always use more documentation, whether as part of the
 official datacube-explorer docs, in docstrings, or even on the web in blog posts,
 articles, and such.